 You may have heard of lead magnets, opt-in offers, freebies, inbound lead generation, and other fancy words.
 The point of these is to get contact information in exchange for a free product.

-Lead Magnets for Chamber Blogs
+Lead Magnet Ideas for Chamber Websites

-- Grand Opening Checklist
+- Ribbon Cutting or Grand Opening Checklist

 - Shopping Map

 - Email course on how to update their business listing on your website

 - eBook on how create a business in your city

 - PDF of your relocation guide or community resource guide

 - How to promote their business for Small Business Saturday

 - A specific, skimmable article that’s not already on your website